chradev/Adroid/README.md

 #### It is easy to use Raspberry Pi AI Kit (HAILO 8L - 13 TOPS) on Raspberry Pi 5!

 Some tests were made to use the Raspberry Pi AI Kit (HAILO 8L - 13 TOPS) on Raspberry Pi 5 16GB with Debian 13 (Trixie) desktop distribution and Linux kernel ver.
 6.12.47.
 AI Kit's M.2 module and 512GB NVMe SSD were mounted on WaveShare PCIe to 2-CHANNEL M.2 HAT+ for Raspberry Pi 5.
 Arducam 16MP IMX519 autofocus camera was connected to the first CSI interface, and appropriate software (libcamera2, OpenCV etc.) was installed and tested to work.
-A series of performance tests were also made, and a better Geekbench CPU score was found for Raspberry Pi 5 Model B Rev 1.1 vs. Rev 1.0 ([2091/891](https://browser.geekbench.com/v6/cpu/15497913) vs. [1629/793](https://browser.geekbench.com/v6/cpu/5636316)).
+A series of performance tests were also made, and a better Geekbench CPU score was found for Raspberry Pi 5 Model B Rev 1.1 vs. Rev 1.0 (<a href="https://browser.geekbench.com/v6/cpu/15497913" target="_blank">2091/891</a> vs. <a href="https://browser.geekbench.com/v6/cpu/5636316" target="_blank">1629/793</a>).

 Appropriate software and AI demo examples for the Raspberry Pi AI Kit (HAILO 8L - 13 TOPS) are installed and tested to work.
 The camera was directed to the high-resolution monitor of the desktop computer, where the following YouTube video clips were displayed: